mfem/web/src/integration.md

 ```

 The final piece is to evaluate the function to be integrated.
 This
-often involves evaluation of a coefficient object as well as one or
+often involves evaluation of a `Coefficient` object as well as one or
 two sets of basis functions or their derivatives.
 The coefficient
 should be straightforward, simply call its `Eval` method with the
 `ElementTransformation` and `IntegrationPoint` objects and perhaps a